gurudattagbhat/Localhandz/README.md

 - **Google reCAPTCHA**: Google Terms of Service

 ### Project License
-This project is open source.
-See individual file headers for specific licensing information.
+This project is developed by Gurudatta G Bhat please ask developer before reuse all rights reserved and project is owned by Gurudatta G Bhat
 ---

 ## 📞 Support